systemware-corporation/whistler/content/about.md

 **Hello!**

-I am wisty (in lowercase)!
+I am `wisty`!
 I like to write all sorts of things.
 Pronouns are she/her.

 The name is a pun on Windows Whistler.
 I am not affiliated with Microsoft, but I am affiliated with Systemware.

-## Where Am I?
+## Where am I?

 You can find me on the following platforms: